-With the help of a CASA, children get through the trauma of the foster care system safely, quickly and effectively.
-Here are some of the ways a CASA advocate makes a difference in the life of an abused or neglected child in the foster care system:
+With the help of a CASA, children have a better chance of getting through the trauma of the foster care system more safely, quickly and effectively.
+Here are some of the ways a CASA makes a difference in the life of an abused or neglected child in the foster care system:

-- Children in the court system can move from foster home to foster home an average of 6.6 times.
-With the help of a CASA, children can experience less trauma by reducing that number to an average 3.9 moves.
+Children in the court system can move from foster home to foster home an average of 6.6 times.
+With the help of a CASA, children can experience less trauma by helping to reduce that number, sometimes to an average of 3.9 moves.